 Registrations previously closed early in March.
 You can download a 2020 pack from the site.
-Exact dates once these are advised.
+Other dates once these are advised.

 ‘The Australian Institute of International Affairs [AIIA] Victoria and Social Education Victoria [SEV] welcome all secondary students who are taking Australian and Global Politics to participate in this opportunity to engage with AIIA Victoria and our international relations network.
 You may write an essay on one of the nominated topics’.
 All other details from the site.

 Submission date for previous entries has been in mid-July.
 Exact date, plus any other relevant dates once these are advised.

 ‘At least 15 young women will win a once-in-a-lifetime all-expenses paid ‘Power Trip’ prize to Canberra to meet inspiring politicians and CEOs, attend exclusive events, tour Parliament, receive leadership and public speaking training and so much more ’.
 Years 10-12.
 Note the Eligibility Criteria.

 Information about the 2020 competition will be released in May 2020.